The Ultimate Guide To Sending Payment Reminders

 90% of all text messages are read within 3 minutes, whereas the average email open rate is 24%.
 If you have to pick between the two, we recommend going with SMS thanks to its high open rate.

 The first cycle should be a gentle reminder to the customer about the due payment.
-However, the language must gradually change with the second and third reminders.
-The content of payment reminders should include the following.
+However, the language must gradually change with the second and third ones.
+The content should include the following.

 Reason